/

 Raptor Flight settings

-For Instant Inspection, several of the flight parameters are already pre-defined as soon as “Instant” Flight mode ("IIMode") is selected in the app.
+For Instant Inspection, several of the flight parameters are pre-filled as soon as “Instant” Inspection Type is selected.

-Following settings should be updated based on the site location, solar array orientation, possible glare on panels etc:
+The following settings should be updated based on the site location, solar array orientation, possible glare on panels etc

 Altitude offset: If flying a rooftop or carport array and taking off from the ground, measure the height of the building / carport, check the altitude offset box, and enter the height.